abagh0703/Unify_ID_Coding_Challenge/README.md

 # Unify ID Coding Challenge
 Coding challenge for Unfiy ID.
 Required to create an RGB bitmap picture using random numbers from Random.org.

+**Note that Unify ID instructed me to make this public.**
+\
+\
+\
 ![Screenshot of the site](screenshot.PNG?raw=true "Optional Title")
 ## Running The Server
     npm install